Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we considered the Poisson-Nernst-Planck equations with generalized Frumkin-Butler-Volmer reaction kinetics at the electrodes.
-We developed a solver that dynamically chooses the time-step size so that the local truncation error is within user-specified bounds.
+We developed a solver that dynamically chooses the time-step size so that the local truncation error is within user-specified bounds; this is a novel contribution to the solution of the PNP equations.
 The spatial discretization can be nonuniform, allowing for the finer mesh needed near the electrodes to resolve the boundary layers.
-The adaptive time-stepping allows the solver to adaptively choose small time steps during the initial transient period during which the boundary layers may be forming quickly in response to the boundary conditions.
-The adaptive time-stepping also allows one to study physical situations in which the imposed voltage or current have sudden, fast changes.
-We paid careful attention to the rate of convergence in time and to the handling of boundary conditions.
-The numerical method was tested on a simplified ``toy" model which retains some key features of the full model, and evidence for a nonlinear instability was found which appears to originate from the boundary conditions.
-Furthermore, for the PNP-FBV equations our numerical scheme was found to be able to operate with (arbitrarily) small values of the nondimensional parameter $\epsilon$, although the smaller the value of $\epsilon$ the smaller the resulting allowable time steps were and hence the longer the simulation time was.
+Adaptive time-stepping allows the solver to choose small time-steps during the initial transient period during which the boundary layers may be forming quickly in response to the boundary conditions, and also allows one to more efficiently study physical situations in which the imposed voltage or current have sudden, fast changes.

-For future work, the nonlinear instability at the boundary is worth investigating further, so as to determine the exact cause and potentially modify the scheme to remove it.
-Also, our method only automatically adjusts time steps; the spatial mesh is chosen before the simulation begins.
-Incorporating adaptive mesh refinement along with adaptive time stepping would further improve on the numerical method.
+We considered two adaptive time-stepping schemes in this work.
+The (semi-implicit) VSSBDF2 adaptive time-stepper was shown to have a stability restriction which causes its time-step sizes to stabilize to a limiting value, $dt_\infty$, in the long-time limit of constant voltage or current, whereas the (fully-implicit) VSBDF2 adaptive time-stepper was found to have no restriction on the time step beyond the user-specified $dt_\text{max}$.
+However, the fully-implicit time-stepper requires a computationally expensive nonlinear solve per step, resulting in longer computation time per time step.
+The cause of the limiting time-step, $dt_\infty$, found by the (semi-implicit) VSSBDF2 adaptive time-stepper can be understood by linearizing the SBDF2 scheme about the steady-state solution and is fully explored in the companion article \cite{YPD_Part2}.

+We found that $dt_\infty$ is $\epsilon$-dependent.
+As a result, the (semi-implicit) VSSBDF2 adaptive time-stepper is favoured for larger values of $\epsilon$ and the (fully-implicit) VSBDF2 adaptive time-stepper is favoured for smaller values.